 We, or I should say Pat, determined that it was in fact a bull snake.
 And since the proximity of the baby was within 15 feet of where we last saw Chance, we assumed Chance was its mother.

 I suppose Chance could still have died; snakes give birth and move on.
 They don't have anything to do with the offspring once they hit the ground.
-But in either case the legend lives on in Second Chance.
-And so it is.
+But in either case the legend lives on in Second

 No comments: